yuvaldori/gigaspaces-wiki-jekyll/xap102/scala-exemplary-project.markdown

 The `verifier` module is a mixed Java-Scala module, where Scala classes call Java classes.
 This configuration can be used when a separate task is implemented in Java and it only needs to be called from other parts of application.
 In case of this project, Java module is simulated by `VerifierEngine` class and, for ease of use, it is executed by Scala `verifier`.

-In such a configuration, Scala compiler has to 'somehow' reach Java compiled classes.
-This is where a `build-helper-maven-plugin` is used - it adds Java classes to the source, then they are compiled and finally Scala compiler uses them during Scala code compilation.
+In such a configuration, the Scala compiler has to 'somehow' reach Java compiled classes.
+This is where a `build-helper-maven-plugin` is used - it adds Java classes to the source, then they are compiled and finally the Scala compiler uses them during Scala code compilation.
 The build configuration of the `verifier` module is as follows:

 {% highlight xml %}
 <build>